What is a virtual server?

 The "server config" context refers to anything not in a

-<Global> context in
+<Global> section in

 proftpd.conf file.
 Unlike Apache's